Remote Database Access

 Open MySQL Workbench and create a new connection by clicking on DatabaseManage Connections in the menu, then click New.

-Give your connection a name and use the following values to configure the connection:
+Give the connection a name and use the following values to configure the connection:

 • Connection Method: Standard (TCP/IP) over SSH